zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "NS Set" - The names of the *Child Zone* name servers as given by the calling method.
+* "NS Set" - The name servers names as given by the calling method.
 * "Test Type" - The test type with values "undelegated test" or "normal test".